Rolling In The Deep chords & lyrics

 R: Root Note

 Left Handed Charts:

-- Degree of Difficulty: Fairly Easy, although you will need to know some barre chords
+- Level Of Ease: Fairly Easy, although you will need to know some barre chords

 - Song Key: Bm (relative minor of D Major - 2 sharps: F# & C#)

 - The song can be played using all power chords since the strumming pattern is all down-beat.
 This means all the chords are 5th chords or 5 chords, which means you play the tonic and 5th interval of the each chord omitting the 3rd interval.
 The chord formula is 1 - 5 (2-note power chord), or 1-5-1 (3-note power chord).
 You can do this by simply playing all the chords as barre chords and hitting the bottom 3 strings on each down-stroke.
 You may want to play the Bm with the barre on the 7th fret using an Em shape.
 All the other chords are E-shape chords, although technically speaking, since you're playing power chords and only hitting the bottom 3 strings, you can play all the power chords using the Em shape... very easy.
 Instead of Bm - F# - G - A, the chords would read, B5 - F#5 - G5 - A5.